premieroctet/next-admin/.changeset/shaggy-kids-tan.md

 "@premieroctet/next-admin": minor
 ---

-feat: add an action to search in select widgets, remove nested fields in toString
+- Remove search on formatted fields in selector